immutable/LINK-puppeteer/README.md

 # Link Puppeteer

-This package was built using Puppeteer in order to interact with LINK pop up.
+This package was built using Puppeteer in order to perform actions on the LINK pop up.

+Run `npm i link-puppeteer` to install the package.